RPTechs/clickup-playbooks-mcp/README.md

 ### MCP Tools Available

 #### `search_playbooks`
-Search for playbooks in the RPNet->Playbooks folder.
+Search for playbooks in the RPNet->Playbooks->Playbook Instructions folder.

 #### `get_playbook_estimations`
 Get time estimations from all playbooks.